-- are stored securely in stock cupboards and will be switched off whilst staff are on duty. - are not used to take pictures of the children attending the setting or that images are not shared. - will not be used to take photographs, video or audio recordings in our setting. - are not used to contact parents or children -exception will only be by agreement with the SLT.
+- are not used to take pictures of the children attending the setting or that images are not shared. - will not be used to take photographs, video or audio recordings in our setting. - are not used to contact parents or children -exception will only be by agreement with the SLT.